ScaryPoppins/shelfie1/README.md

 ## Changes

 App
-* You should no longer store the list of products in App state (should move to Dashboard state)
+* You should no longer store the inventory list in App state (should move to Dashboard state)
 * You should no longer store the currently selected product in App state (this will not need to be stored in state)
-* The method to get the products should no longer be defined in App (should move to Dashboard)
+* The method to get the inventory list should no longer be defined in App (should move to Dashboard)
 * The method to select a product to be edited should not exist.
     * This functionality should instead be built using parameters in your routing.
 * You should use App to set up your routes.

 Dashboard
-* You should now store the list of products in Dashboard state (moved from App)
+* You should now store the inventory list in Dashboard state (moved from App)
-* The method to get the products should be defined here (moved from App)
+* The method to get the inventory list should be defined here (moved from App)

 Product
 * The edit button should now route to the edit view, instead of invoking a method to select the product.
 Your edit route should use a parameter to determine which product is currently being edited.